LightBender/SecureD/README.md

 ### Developer-Friendly Misuse-Resistant API
 One of the largest problems with most cryptography libraries available today is that their API's practically encourage broken implementations.

+## Focus on Data Storage
+The primary intended use case for this library is for long-term data storage.
+It is not to be an SSL or communications cryptography library.

 ### Safe by Design
 Use only safe algorithms with safe modes.
 Make conservative choices in the implementation